Whats Wrong With a Little Lie

 In the cellar of our society the poor turn silently from pointing fingers.
 They are once again the bone that distracts.
 Wolves will always live in proximity to the sheep.
 That is where they feed.
 Their voracious appetite will keep them there.
 The wolves will decorate their den in tapestries woven from the fabrics of free enterprise, capitalism and the American way, because, we will not question the very fabric that represents the dream that we, ourselves, toil and labor for.
 They disguise themselves as, "we the people" and tell us that they, themselves will keep a watch, from their lofty perch over the marauding sheep who are ravaging our meager fortunes.

-When they fall suspect, they show us bones uncovered, according to them, in the sheep pen.
+When they fall suspect, they show us the uncovered bones which, according to them, were found in the sheep pen.
 The sheep are ravaging the American dream and the wolves can prove it!
 We may well destroy the sheep, but, we will still be left with the wolves and when the sheep are gone, where will the wolves turn to feed?

-I suppose in the end, we must ask, what drove our search for the truth?
+I suppose in the end, we must ask, what drove our half hearted search for the truth?
+Why do we like the lie?
 Perhaps the lives of wolves are more attractive than the lives of sheep.
-In pursuit of the American dream, who wants to accumulate friends in low places?
+In pursuit of the American dream. who wants to accumulate friends in low places?
 It is, I suspect, better for us all, if the sheep are really to blame.
-After all, if it is the wolves, then we must ask ourselves, why we covered up the lie.
+After all, if it is the wolves, then we must ask ourselves, why we fed upon their lies.
+Is it that we ourselves believe that the lie is necessary to keep ourselves from the sheep pen?

 It does not matter what other men will say of us, it matters of honest men, what we will say about ourselves.
 If we examine the cellar we will find enough of the lie, but, I fear it is no more than we will find in country clubs, board rooms and corporate suites.
-Lying is what we do, although it travels with a more palatable signature.
+Lying is what we do, although it travels with a more palatable signature the higher your station in life.
 Disguised as clever advertising, marketing, omission, no comment, reliable sources, my sources reveal, or simply, I heard or I read.
 We bend the truth, we stretch it, we manipulate it and we manufacture it, all to lend acceleration to an agenda that will not move fast enough to get us what we want.

 Lying a little can help our gain without the encumbrance of a moral fabric, from individuals, from business, from the media, from corporations and from our politicians.
 Somewhere along the way the responsibility of conveying truth has shifted from who is speaking to who is listening.
 We are told that we must look for the truth in the midst of all the deception and flailing mumbo jumbo that spills into everyday conversation.
-Wouldn't it be easier on us all ,to simply become honest men?
+Now we must spend our time fact checking.
+Wouldn't it be easier on us all to simply become honest men?